bobllor/LocalDrive/README.md

 ## Development

+The following goes over how to setup the dev environment.

-The configuration YAML must be set up for the local dev environment.
+The configuration YAML must be set up for the local dev environment:

 ```yml
 database: